Banger

 That gives the local runtime more control over pacing, resume behavior, and local resource decisions.

-Why backfill has its own cursor
+Why history sync has its own state

 Encryption stays in the mailbox model